c2lugo/cse15l-lab-reports/lab-report-3-bugs-and-commands-week-5.md

 Binary file /Users/carloslugo/Desktop//cse12-wi24-pa6-Stacks-and-Queues-starter-main/starter/checkstyle-10.7.0-all.jar matches
 Binary file /Users/carloslugo/Desktop//cse12-wi24-pa5-HashTable-starter-main/starter/checkstyle-10.7.0-all.jar matches
 ```
-This command recursivley searches the directory `/Users/carloslugo/Desktop/` for occurrences of the pattern "cse".
+This command recursivley searches the directory `/Users/carloslugo/Desktop/` for the pattern `"cse"`.
-This is useful when dealing with large directory, it allows us to quickly find a pattern in code or file in directory.
+This is useful when dealing with a large directory, it allows us to quickly find a pattern in a directory or even code you are working on.